 Scott focuses on distinctive business models and products that uniquely address a meaningful market pain point.
 This includes a broad interest in application and infrastructure companies, and businesses that are addressing the next generation of technology, including SaaS, cloud computing, mobile platforms, storage, networking, IT tools, and development tools.

 Scott has been a Venture Capitalist since 2000, first as a senior Managing Director at Insight Venture Partners and then as the founder of OpenView Venture Partners.
 He has worked with numerous companies to help them craft and realize their visions.
-In addition, Scott has been a trustee at UC Davis since 2013
+In addition, Scott served as a trustee at UC Davis from 2013 to 2016 and is a recipient of the 2016 Distinguished Engineering Alumni award for Achievement in Business from UC Davis’ College of Engineering.

 At OpenView, and previously at Insight, Scott worked to develop and communicate the vision that an institutionalized venture capital firm can — and should — offer meaningful value beyond the capital that it invests.
 He has spent over a decade iterating on that approach, which includes the development of OpenView’s investment focus and team, the OpenView Labs team, and the firm’s content sites for executives.